How Long Does It Take for a Tattoo to Heal?

 Though a tattoo seems like a design, it is a fresh and open wound.
 So, your body starts healing immediately after you get a tattoo.

-When your tattoo is new, your body’s first injury responders begin to heal the fresh tattoo from inside.
+When your tattoo is new, your body’s first injury responders begin to heal the fresh tattoo from the inside.

 This is to avoid a tattoo infection.
 However, be sure to expect burning sensations, oozing, or swelling.